 Learn how to place tags on a page with infinite scroll

 Latency is caused from a number of issues, one of which is passbacks.
 The reduction of latency from passbacks increases viewability.
 The elimination of passbacks improves viewability metrics.

 This can drastically increase the viewability of your video inventory, because when a video loads faster, viewers are less likely to leave before the video starts playing.

-Optimize for speed and responsiveness: Ads load faster and have better viewability rates on speedy and responsive sites and apps.
+- Optimize for speed and responsiveness: Ads load faster and have better viewability rates on speedy and responsive sites and apps.
 This can be particularly important in emerging markets with slower connection speeds.
-Sites and apps can be optimized with these three tips:

 Also known as Smart Loading, means serving ads only when it’s necessary.
-For example, serving an ad towards the bottom of the page only when a user scrolls down the page.
+This includes serving an ad towards the bottom of the page only when a user scrolls to the ad's section.
 Lazy loading enables pages to load faster, reducing latency and CPU consumption.

-We recommend using the GPT code sample as an implementation guideline, since other forms of implementation might trigger multiple ad requests that don’t lead to a rendered creative in the browser (which will further reduce your viewability metrics).
+We recommend using Google Publisher Tag, since other forms of implementation might trigger multiple ad requests that don’t lead to a rendered creative in the browser (which will further reduce your viewability metrics).